department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 ## Quotation marks

 Use curly quotation marks (ex. “quotation marks”) instead of straight up and down ones (ex. &quot;quotation marks&quot;).

+Use quotation marks when referencing free text that users submit in a form field (like search input).
+**Example:** Showing 1-10 of 110 search results for “what are my benefits”

+Don’t use quotation marks in references to buttons, screens, or section headers in text.
+For these situations, use bold only.
+**Example:** Then click the **Search this area of the map** button.